Corona Virus Information

 Thank you for your co-operation

-Inspire Medical Centre is involved in training 4th and 5th Year Medical students who work at the practice whilst undertaking their general practitioner training.
+Inspire Medical Centre is involved in training 4th and 5th Year Medical students who work at the practice whilst undertaking their placement training.
 Medical Students are able to see patients independently whilst training, receiving supervision from the GP Trainer/Supervisor.

 Medical Students / Work Experience Students